Financial literacy

 Use contracts

 Always work with written contracts.
 Make sure the payment terms you give clients are shorter than the terms you have with your vendors.
-Add a clause for materials’ price increases and certain delays.
+Add a clause for price increases of materials and certain delays.

 Make sure you pay on time

-Oftentimes, late payments carry late fees.
-To avoid them, make sure you pay on time.
+Late payments often carry late fees.
+To avoid them, make sure you pay your bills on time.
 Some vendors even give discounts for early payments.

 Use an online bill pay tool